About Us

 Dr. Mitzi Montgomery is a consultant to GreenJay, providing expertise in

 preclinical drug development and toxicity testing.
 She has worked for a number of biotechnology companies and has over 20 years experience in the biotechnology industry and over 15 years experience in laboratory animal medicine and preclinical testing in both small animals and primates.
-Her experience includes all
+Her experience includes all aspects of early drug development, including IND filings and managing clinical trials.

 Dr. Montgomery most recently (2021) was with Genprex, developing a tumor suppressor gene therapy for cancer.
 She served for several years as Vice President of Compath Biomedical, a company that provided preclinical development and pathology services for the biotech industry, universities and government institutions.